chabsiheng/Story/Story.md

 Time to rent a boat for go home coz the city is flooded :
 :D:D

-Shoulb be work in my branch
+Shoulb be work in my branch---